TimRas/world-wide-wisdom/README.md

 <strong>The instructions modal</strong>
 <ul>
     <li>The instructions modal pops up after the start button has been clicked and is centered in the middle of the screen.</li>
-    <li>The modal shows game related instructions and a button to move to the next modal.<li>
+    <li>The modal shows game related instructions and a button to move to the next modal.</li>
-    <li>The modal has a blue color, white text and a button the same as the start button</li>
+    <li>The modal has a blue color, white text and a button the same as the start button.</li>
 </ul>

 ![image of instructions modal](assets/images/instructions-EYM.png)

 <strong>The enter your name modal</strong>
 <ul>
-    <li>Just like the instructions modal, the enter name modal is also centered in the middle and pops up after the next button<li>
+    <li>Just like the instructions modal, the enter name modal is also centered in the middle and pops up after the next button.</li>
-    <li>The modal shows a input field, a enter name heading and a button</li>
+    <li>The modal shows a input field, a enter name heading and a button.</li>
-    <li>the heading is white and the button looks the same as the other ones</li>
+    <li>the heading is white and the button looks the same as the other ones.</li>
-    <li>The name that is put into the input field will be shown on the next page in a div</li>
+    <li>The name that is put into the input field will be shown on the next page in a div.</li>
-    <li>After pressing the start button in the enter name modal, you will begin the quiz</li>
+    <li>After pressing the start button in the enter name modal, you will begin the quiz.</li>
 </ul>

 ![image of enter name modal](assets/images/enter-name-EYM.png)

 <strong>The gamername and question counter</strong>
 <ul>
-    <li>The gamername is a box that show the name that was put in the input field</li>
+    <li>The gamername is a box that show the name that was put in the input field.</li>
     <li>The gamername is shown on the left side of the screen and the question counter on the right side.</li>
-    <li>The question counter is a box that shows the current question you are on</li>
+    <li>The question counter is a box that shows the current question you are on.</li>
-    <li>Both boxes have the same styling as the buttons from the previous page<li>
+    <li>Both boxes have the same styling as the buttons from the previous page.</li>
 </ul>

 ![image of gamername and counter](assets/images/gamername-counter-EYM.png)